mozilla/fxa/packages/fxa-auth-server/docs/api.md

 All successful requests will produce a response with HTTP status code of "200" and content-type of "application/json".
 The structure of the response body will depend on the endpoint in question.

-An exception is `/v1/recovery_email/status` when accessed in server-sent-events mode, which will produce an event stream response with content-type "text/event-stream".

 Failures due to invalid behavior from the client will produce a response with HTTP status code in the "4XX" range and content-type of "application/json".
 Failures due to an unexpected situation on the server will produce a response with HTTP status code in the "5XX" range and content-type of "application/json".

 To simplify error handling for the client, the type of error is indicated both by a particular HTTP status code, and by an application-specific error code in the JSON response body.
 For example: